gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 ## Frequently Asked Questions (FAQ)

 Got questions?
 We've got answers!
-Here's a roundup of the most common queries we get about the Inference Subchain.
+Here's a roundup of the most common queries we get about the inference subchain.
 If you don't find what you're looking for, remember you can always reach out to our support team.

 ### General Questions

-#### Q: What is the Inference Subchain?
+#### Q: What is the inference subchain?

-**A:** The Inference Subchain is a key component of the gintonic ecosystem that provides developers with access to distributed AI inference capabilities.
+**A:** The inference subchain is a key component of the gintonic ecosystem that provides developers with access to distributed AI inference capabilities.
 It acts as a bridge between your applications and our network of GPU-powered nodes, offering cost-effective and scalable AI model execution.

-#### Q: How does the Inference Subchain differ from other AI APIs?
+#### Q: How does the inference subchain differ from other AI APIs?

 **A:** The main differences are: